Sydney Metro West

-Sydney Metro West is a rapid transit project under construction in Sydney, New South Wales, Australia, involving the construction of a rail line linking the Sydney City Centre (CBD) with Westmead in the outer western suburbs of Greater Sydney.
-The metro line will run parallel to the existing Main Suburban and Main Western railway lines, with the main aims being the doubling of rail capacity between the City Centre and Greater Western Sydney and the relief of overcrowding on the Western Line.
-The line will form part of the Sydney Metro network.
+Sydney Metro West is a rapid transit underground rail project currently under construction in Sydney, New South Wales, Australia.

+It involves constructing a rail line from Hunter St in the northern Sydney City Centre (CBD) to Westmead in the western suburbs of Greater Sydney.
+The new underground railway line will generally run parallel to the existing Main Suburban and Main Western railway lines, but via different suburbs and different stations, with the main aims being the doubling of rail capacity between the City Centre and Greater Western Sydney and the relief of overcrowding on the Western Line.
+The line will form part of the Sydney Metro system.
+Early construction began in 2020, with tunnelling starting in 2023.
+The line is anticipated to open from 2032.

 History

-The line was first mentioned in a discussion paper released in September 2016 that investigated new rail projects to service Western Sydney and the proposed Western Sydney Airport.
-Media reports indicated the project had found favour with Transport for NSW and the New South Wales Government.
+After media reports indicated the project had found favour with Transport for NSW and the New South Wales Government, the new rail-line was announced by the Baird government as an official project on 14 November 2016.

-The line was announced by the Baird government as an official project on 14 November 2016.
-Parramatta, Sydney Olympic Park, the Bays Precinct and the Sydney CBD were announced as initial station locations, with up to 12 stations being considered.
-The preferred alignment was scheduled to be announced in late 2018, while the line is expected to open in the second half of the 2020s.
-The government will use a value capture scheme to help pay for the project.
-The contributions from value capture are expected to amount to between 10 and 15 percent of the capital cost.
+Parramatta, Sydney Olympic Park, the Bays Precinct and the Sydney CBD were initially announced as proposed station locations, with up to 12 stations being considered.
+The preferred alignment was scheduled to be announced in late 2018, with the line expected to open in the second half of the 2020s.
+The government proposed a value capture scheme to help pay for the project.
+The contributions from value capture were expected to amount to between 10 and 15 percent of the capital cost.
 Construction was originally planned to begin by 2022.

-During the state election campaign in March 2019, the Liberal/National coalition government announced a funding of $6.4 billion to the project and commitment to start construction earlier in 2020, if re-elected.
-The Labor opposition also announced its commitment to fund the project if it won the election, at the expense of cancelling other announced transport and road projects such as the Western Harbour Tunnel & Beaches Link.
-The coalition government was subsequently re-elected in the election that month.
-In June 2019, the 2019-2020 New South Wales state budget reaffirmed the government's commitment and funding of $6.4 billion over four years to the project, with construction to be fast-tracked to start in 2020.
+During the state election campaign in March 2019, the Liberal/National Coalition government announced a funding of $6.4 billion to the project and commitment to start construction earlier in 2020, if re-elected.
+The Labor opposition also announced its commitment to fund the project if it won the election, at the expense of cancelling other announced transport and road projects such as the Beaches Link.
+With the Coalition state government re-elected its 2019-2020 state budget reaffirmed the government's commitment and funding of $6.4 billion over four years to the project, with construction to be fast-tracked to start in 2020.

 On 21 October 2019, the locations of seven stations were announced.
-Initial work is expected to start in 2020, with tunnelling to begin in 2022.
-The line is expected to open to the public by 2030.
+Initial work was expected to start in 2020, with tunnelling to begin in 2022.
+As at December 2023, the line is scheduled to open to in 2032.

 Planning approval process of the project was done in stages due to the size of the project.
 In March 2021, planning approvals were granted to the project concept between Westmead and the CBD, and station excavation and tunnelling between Westmead and The Bays.
 Future planning stages will seek approval for major civil construction works including station excavation and tunnelling between The Bays and the CBD, tunnel fit-out, station building, and operation of the line between Westmead and the CBD.